python-bale-bot/python-bale-bot/docs/api.rst

    :members:

 .. note::
-    You can use :class:`bale.EventType` for Events.
+    You must be use :class:`bale.EventType` for general events

 .. code-block:: python3